jaredpalmer/formik/website/versioned_docs/version-1.2.0/api/field.md

 `name: string`
 **Required**

-A field's name in Formik state.
+A field's name in Formik&trade; state.
 To access nested objects or arrays, name can also accept lodash-like dot path like `social.facebook` or `friends[0].firstName`

 ### `render`